 The AHC holds approximately half of the Notes under consideration and will, together with Ukrainian authorities, actively promote the exchange offers.

-Negotiations on the IHT and the Weil team are led by Andrew Wilkinson and Alex Wood with lead associates Kirsten Erichsen and Robert Peel.
+Negotiations on the IHT and the Weil team are led by Andrew Wilkinson with lead associates Kirsten Erichsen and Robert Peel.
 The team has included Paul Bromfield and others in Business Finance & Restructuring and has drawn on a large cross-disciplinary and international team including litigation (Jamie Maples, Jonathan Polkes, Eric Ordway, Gregory Silbert), Finance (Patrick Bright, Todd Chandler) and Structured Finance (Steven Ong).

 The AHC is also advised by Blackstone (head of restructuring Martin Gudgeon and others) as financial adviser.